 “No prints?!?
 Then how do you add value?”

-Meg recognized early on that she didn’t want to give beautiful images to clients who then didn’t know how to use them.
+Meg recognized early on that she didn’t want to use beautiful images with people who then didn’t know how to use them.
 So she began offering value-added upgrades.

 - Instagram Makeovers.
-Meg collaborates with her client to develop a social media strategy incorporating their new photos, researched hashtags, and targeted descriptions.
+Meg collaborates with her client to develop a social media strategy incorporating their new photos, researched hashtags, targeted descriptions, personality and style.

-- Brand Photography Seasonal Packages.
+- Seasonal Packages.
 For bigger businesses, she offers a package that includes three sessions per year.
-With an ever-growing library of headshots and lifestyle images, clients never run out of fresh content!
+With an ever-growing library of headshots and lifestyle images, people never run out of fresh content!

 - ShootProof Gallery Extensions.
-Some clients will diligently download their photos and save them in multiple locations.
-Most clients, however, will download a few photos, forget where they’re stored, and come back to you for more.
+Some people will diligently download their photos and save them in multiple locations.
+Most people, however, will download a few photos, forget where they’re stored, and come back to you for more.
 Offer an Always Online option, where, for a yearly fee, you’ll keep your client’s gallery live and active in ShootProof, ready for them to access at any time, from anywhere.

 Businesses Helping Businesses Helping Businesses…

-Meg Marie’s brand photography has impact far beyond the enjoyment a client gets from seeing beautiful photos of themselves.
+Meg Marie’s brand photos has impact far beyond the enjoyment a client gets from seeing beautiful photos of themselves.
 From fine-tuning brand messaging, to creating visual representations of that brand, to providing guidance and marketing insights, Meg’s business is helping other businesses to thrive.
-And they, in turn, enhance their own communities with their services, solutions, products, and purpose.
+And they, in turn, enhance their own communities with their solutions, purpose, products, and services.

 And to us, that’s what photography is all about.